-You can issue a number of commands to the 1400 remotely using a Touch-Tone telephone.
+You can issue a number of commands to the 1800 remotely using a Touch-Tone telephone.
 This command mode can be entered at any time during the status report.
 Simply press a Touch-Tone and the unit will halt the report and respond with "OK."
 You are now in Touch-Tone command mode.
 Commands are available to perform the following functions:

 - Enable and disable zones, power monitoring, and sound monitoring

 - Recite/Set High and Low alarm limits

 - Recite/Set telephone numbers

-- Record/Play custom voice messages

 - Recite/Set the relay output

 - Activate the microphone for listen-in

 - Recite status report

 - Recite alarm history